Blog

 • Minimalist and contemporary interiors for a clean and uncluttered aesthetic.

-• Large doors where a prominent handle would disrupt the visual flow.
+• Doors where a prominent handle would disrupt the visual flow.

 Things to consider:

-• Choose a handle depth that allows for easy finger grip without protruding too far, while ensuring compatibility with the door thickness.
+• Choose a handle depth that allows for easy finger grip, whilst ensuring compatibility with the door thickness.

 • Ensure the flush handle aligns perfectly with the door surface for a seamless aesthetic.

-• Check that the chosen handle is a design with sufficient grip, if you are considering using a recessed handle on a hinged rather than sliding door.
+• Ensure the handle is a design with sufficient grip if you are considering using a recessed handle on a hinged rather than a sliding door.

 Ultimately, the perfect door handle is a marriage of functionality and aesthetics.
-By understanding the strengths and limitations of each variety, architects and designers can make informed choices that elevate the look and feel of a home, transforming every door into a welcoming gateway.
+By understanding the strengths and limitations of each variety, architects and designers can make informed choices that elevate the look a feel of a home, transforming every door into an inviting entrance.